gaviolajosh/blog/README.md

 Hello my name is Josh, and here I'll be posting update on the various projects and homelab technologies I'm working with.
 This site is hosted using [GitHub Pages][github-pages] with a fork of a [Jekyll][jekyll] theme as the main HTML coding.

-Currently *6/7/24* Server Setup is a:
+Current *6/7/24* Server Setup is a:
 * Proxmox machine using a Ryzen 7 3700x, Nvidia GEFORCE GTX 960, 16GB DDR4 RAM, 512GB SATA SSD, 1TB SATA HDD
   - Current Services:
     - [PiHole DNS][pihole]